GreenEquations/Recursive-Mutual-Implication-Collapse/README.md

 ---

-## ??
-License
+## License

-MIT License ó open source, free to use, modify, and redistribute with attribution.
+MIT License ‚Äî open source, free to use, modify, and redistribute with attribution.